 Leicestershire currently has four active igneous rock quarries, all of which are rail-linked, together with two active limestone quarries.
 These quarries have a total potential production capacity of around 15.5 million tonnes.
-The average sales for crushed rock for the most recent 10-year rolling period (2009 - 2018), and most recent three-year rolling period (2016 - 2018), are 12.87 Mtpa and 13.62 Mtpa respectively.
-Sales of crushed rock within the County in 2018 were 12.49 million tonnes, which was 13% lower than in 2017.
+The average sales for crushed rock for the most recent 10-year rolling period (2010 - 2019), and most recent three-year rolling period (2017 - 2019), are 13.09 Mtpa and 13.62 Mtpa respectively.
+Sales of crushed rock within the County in 2019 were 13.88 million tonnes, which was 11% higher than in 2018.
 Whilst sales since 2013 have shown signs of significant improvement compared to the years of economic recession, they still remain below the level of sales in 2009 and sales continue to fluctuate.
-Estimated permitted reserves as at 31st December 2018 were
+Estimated permitted reserves on 31st December 2019 were 358 million tonnes.
+Based on the 10-year provision rate (Table 13), there are currently sufficient permitted reserves for 27.3 years.
+This is more than sufficient to maintain the government's requirement for a landbank of at least ten years.